Health checks for guarded rollouts

 Health check statuses

-The health check statuses include:
+The possible statuses include:

-The individual health checks are explained below.
+The individual health checks are described below.

 Flag evaluations